Christmas Traditions I Can Do Without

 “Am I naughty?”

-Is there really any way of knowing, verily?
-I mean to say, what is the cutoff of being considered naughty?
+I mean, is there really any way of knowing for sure?
+What is the cutoff of being considered naughty?
 If I’m one step above that am I considered nice?
 Am I able to avoid Krampus when he comes around?

-We have songs treating Santa like a ‘Big Brother’ government which we utterly wish to avoid; “He sees you when you’re sleeping, he knows when you’re awake, he knows if you’ve been bad or good…” (Or worse as I’ve been privy to witness in recent years, ‘Elf on the Shelf’—a spy sent to watch your every choice and behavior)
+As I said, we have songs treating Santa like a ‘Big Brother’ government which we utterly wish to avoid; “He sees you when you’re sleeping, he knows when you’re awake, he knows if you’ve been bad or good…” (Or worse that damn spying, ‘Elf on the Shelf’—a spy sent to watch your every choice and behavior)

 Will I get what I want?
 Or will I get nothing but coal (still useful if you think about it, but it doesn’t compare to getting everything you want free of any service of yours)?